-Generally, rates charged by time brokers do not affect a station's lowest unit charge.
+Generally, rates charged by a time broker for programming formats that are different from what is offered by the station itself would not affect an individual station's lowest unit charge.
 Once a broker sells time to candidates, however, the station is obligated to provide equal opportunities (see below) to the candidate's opponents.
 If a broker refuses to honor an opponent's request for equal opportunities, the station must satisfy the equal opportunities request, and must do so at the station's lowest unit charge.
 In any event, the station may charge the candidate no more than the time broker charged the initial candidate.
+To avoid complications and potential rebate issues, it would be best to discuss political advertising and lowest unit charge with a time broker in advance of a campaign season.
+The station is also still responsible for compliance with any other political programming rules that might apply for the spots sold by a broker.